-While interacting with others in the digital age can be informative and entertaining, it’s important that children develop good habits while they’re online.
+While interacting with others in the digital age can be informative and entertaining, it’s important that children develop good online behavior habits.
 Social media platforms, mobile applications, websites, and other devices change quickly, but these principles can help you build and maintain healthy habits in the digital world with your Little Leaguer:

 Cultivating healthy habits should begin as soon as the child begins using smart devices, apps, social media, and the internet.
 Find opportunities to educate children on the value and potential risks of online life.
 Communicating with your Little Leaguer about online habits should be age-appropriate, and will likely change as your child matures.